csh3/RegCloser/README.md

 ```

 ## 4. Usage
-###4.1 Pipeline
+### 4.1.
+Pipeline
 The main program is `RunPipeline.py`, and the pipeline consists of the following 7 modules.
 You can start or end with any one module by the option `-s` or `-e`.

 ```
 1. InitialContig	Break the draft genome into contigs
 2. Mapping 		Map sequence reads to the draft genome using BWA and identify anchored reads
 3. HighDepth		Identify high depth regions in the contig ends (optional)
 4. CollectReads		Collect reads in the gap regions for local assembly and make tab files of linking information between contigs
 5. Scaffold		Generate new scaffolds from initial contigs using SSPACE_Standard_v3.0 (optional)
 6. ReEstimateGapSize	Re-estimate gap sizes and their standard deviations in the scaffolds
 7. LocalAssembly 	Assemble gap sequences via the robust regression OLC approach

 ```

 We recommend to use *RegCloser* in an iterative way that you can take the output genome as the input of the next iteration and perform several times until no more gaps to be filled.

-###4.2 Prerequisite file
+### 4.2.
+Prerequisite file

 A prerequisite file is needed to specify the path of software package and the directory storing the sequence reads, as well as the information of different libraries.
 An example is illustrated below.

 ```
-Code_path:/home/RegCloser
+Code_path: /home/RegCloser
-Reads_directory:/home/E.coli/reads
+Reads_directory: /home/E.coli/reads
 frag		frag_1.fastq		frag_2.fastq		300     20     FR    Y
 shortjump	shortjump_1.fastq	shortjump_2.fastq	3600    298    RF    Y
 ```
 The first line specifies the code path, and the second line specifies the reads directory.
 From the third line, each line describes one reads library and contains 7 columns, separated by spaces or tabs.
 Each column is explained in more detail below.

 ```
 Column 1: 	Name of the library
 		Each library should be designated a different name.
-Column 2&3: Fastq files for both ends
+Column 2 & 3: 	Fastq files for both ends
 		For each paired reads, one of the reads should be in the first file, and the other one in the second file.
 The paired reads are required to be on the same line.
 Column 4:	Average insert size between paired reads Column 5: 	Standard deviation of insert size between paired reads.
 Column 6: 	Orientation of paired reads, FR or RF
 		F stands for --> orientation, and R for <-- orientation.
 Paired-end libraries are FR, and mate-pair libraries are RF.
 Column 7: 	Whether the libary is used for local assembly, Y or N
 		Y stands for YES, and N stands for NO that the library is only used to generate scaffolds and re-estimate gap sizes.
 ```

-###4.3 Simple Running
+### 4.3.
+Simple Running
 Run with 40 threads

 ```